yannistrf/MyShell/README.txt

 behavior, we change back to the default handlers for those signals.
 The child processes will receive the signal without the parent taking any action since they all belong to the same process group and the signals received from the parent are distributed to the rest of the processes too.
+Press Ctrl+C (SIGINT) and Ctrl+Z (SIGTSTP) to test it.

 ## History (history.c)
 The command history can be shown to the user by executing the "history" command.